abayomi1196/countries-of-the-world/README.md

-This challenge was gotten from frontend mentor..(https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca)

-It required me to integrate with the REST Countries API to pull country data and display it like in the designs.
+A Frontendmentor challenge (https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) that required me to integrate with the REST Countries API to pull country data and display it like in the designs.

-I used tHe React framework, and styled components for styling.
+I used the React framework, styled components & sass for styling.

 Features include:
 See all countries from the API on the homepage,